Tag Archives: Maya Rudolph

 Connected (2019), Sony Pictures Entertainment

-Directed by Michael Rianda and Jeff Rowe, a tech uprising is what’s happening in Olivia Colman, Eric André, Maya Rudolph and Danny McBride latest animated comedy, Connected.
+Directed by Michael Rianda and Jeff Rowe, a tech uprising is what’s happening in Olivia Colman, Eric André, Maya Rudolph and Danny McBride’s latest animated comedy, Connected.

 There seems to be a lot going on in this trailer but I do like the animation style which reminds me of some story book illustrations young me used to enjoy.

-I’m also interested in seeing how Katie’s father’s struggle dealing with his daughter no longer needing him as much as she used to is dealt with in this story.
-Fingers crossed the end result will be a very pleasant surprise.
+I’m also interested in seeing how Katie’s father deals with his daughter no longer needing him as much as she used to.
+Fingers crossed, the end result will be a pleasant surprise.

 Michael Rianda and Abbie Jackson also star.